 Altitude sickness is common on the mountain.
 The way to avoid it is to ascend slowly.
 So why would a guide purposely rush a climb?
 Perhaps it is because of the short climb scam.

 This is truly despicable.
 It works like this.
-You pay for an 8-day trip but your dishonest operator pays for a 6-day trip.
+You pay for an 8-day trip but your dishonest operator wants to pay for a shorter 6-day trip and pocket the difference.
 The crew is ordered to set a fast pace on the mountain in an attempt to cause the clients to get AMS.
-These clients are then encouraged to descend off the mountain, cutting their trip short in the interest of safety.
+These clients are then encouraged to descend off the mountain, cutting their trip short in the interest of “safety.”
 The operator not only saved the park fees for the two extra nights for the clients, but also doesn’t incur the full expenses for staff wages, food, etc. – which pads the company’s margins.

 The hiking pace of our climbs is very, very slow.
 Our guides intentionally walk at this pace so that everyone can acclimatize.
 Rather than finding the pace too fast, you will likely deem it to be too slow.
 But trust us, it works.

 If you find yourself in a situation where your guide is pushing an unreasonable pace, where you seem to be passing most of the other parties and even the porters, you need to take more control of your circumstances.
 If you are suffering obvious health problems and your guide seems to be asking you to do things that exacerbate your condition, assert your status as a paying client and lay down the law.
 Do not be coerced or bulldozed into side excursions that you do not feel fit for, and do not adhere to any suggestions of short cuts, truncated days, faster walks, or any other creative route finding that strays from the written itinerary.

 The After Climb Scam